 Moons orbit planets and the planets orbit the Sun.

 The gravity of the Sun keeps all the planets in their orbit, just like the planets gravity keeps moons in their orbit.

 An orbit is a journey/path that an object takes in space.
 For example, stars, planets, asteroids, moons or spacecrafts.

 Gravity is the invisible pulling force that works in space.
 Earth’s gravity is what keeps us on the ground.

 Similar to Earth, Neptune has clouds and storm systems that revolve around the planets atmosphere.

 Neptune is 4.5 billion kilometers away from the Sun, which means it is very cold.

-At first Neptune was called Le Verrier, named after the man who discovered it, Urbain Le Verrier, a French mathematician.
-Both Le Verrier and John Adams in England had realized that a hidden planet was pulling on Uranus, causing it to speed up and slow down.
+Neptune was originally called “Le Verrier,” named after the man who predicted it, Urbain Le Verrier, a French mathematician and astronomer.
+Both Le Verrier and John Adams, another mathematician from England, had realized that a hidden planet was pulling on Uranus, causing it to speed up and slow down.
 So basically, Neptune was predicted before it was directly observed by Johann Galle in 1846.

 Pluto was once known as the ninth planet.
 Then in 2006, it was downgraded from a planet to a dwarf planet, by the International Astronomical Union (IAU), because it could not meet the three criteria the IAU uses to define a full sized planet.